 Cabinet refacing costs $2,907-$6,500, on average.
 Some homeowners pay as low as $1,000, while others typically pay $9,000 or more.
 It's not unusual to spend a total of $10,000, $12,000 or $15,000 to reface your kitchen or bathroom cabinets.

-National average cabinet refacing costs are between $1,000 and $9,000, but most homeowners will have an average cost of $6,500.
-While this is a wide price range, your bathroom or kitchen cabinet refacing costs will largely depend on their total linear square feet — carpenters usually price cabinet projects by the linear foot.
-The total cost will include labor costs and materials to cover the old cabinet boxes with a veneer of wood or plastic, replace the the door and drawer fronts, and add new pulls, trim, knobs and hinges.
+This is a fairly wide price range, and your bathroom or kitchen cabinet refacing costs will largely depend on the total linear square feet (carpenters usually price cabinet projects by the linear foot).
+The total cost will also include labor costs and materials to cover the old cabinet boxes with a veneer of wood or plastic, replace the door and drawer fronts and add new pulls, trim, knobs and hinges.

-Whether you're calculating the cost of a full kitchen remodel — countertops, backsplash and all — or a new face for your tired, old bathroom cabinets, this guide will cover what costs and steps to expect before you hire a pro.
+Whether you're calculating the cost of a full kitchen remodel — countertops, backsplash and all — or a new face for your tired, old bathroom cabinets, this guide will teach you how to estimate the cost of refacing your cabinets.

 What's in this cost guide?

 - What is cabinet refacing?

 - How long does cabinet refacing take?

 - Refacing vs. painting, refinishing and replacement costs

 - How to hire a cabinet refacing professional